minetest/dev.luanti.org/content/models/using-blender.md

         1. Brush
             Select white (should be selected by default)
             Strength 1.0 (ie 100% replacement of the underlying colour)
-            Radi 500 (or whatever brush radius you want)
+            Radius 500 (or whatever brush radius you want)
         2. Curve
             select the square profile if you want a solid colour brush
             select the 'normal distribution curve' if you want a fading brush